ekuester/pyGTK-List-ManifestDB-From-iOSBackup/README.md

 I wrote this program to become familiar with the Python language, especially the pyGTK for the GTK-API (which I was using with gtkmm wrapper earlier) and to get a feeling how to display multiple widgets on the screen.
 Take it as example for handling of windows, boxes, comboboxes, treeviews, textviews and more, but now in pyGTK.
 The final reason for choosing python was the wonderful module 'plistlib' for decoding binary plists (I found no simple solution for C or C++).

 ### Background:
 The file Manifest.mbdb describes no longer the backup files for iOS.
-Beginning with iTunes version 12.5 (or so) the main information for the files is stored in a SQLite database Manifest.db (iTunes as of macOS Sierra and higher is using this scheme in any case, BTW just as under Windows 10).
+Beginning with iTunes version 12.5 (or so) the main information for the files is stored in a SQLite database Manifest.db (iTunes as of macOS Sierra and higher is using this scheme in any case, BTW just as under Windows 10 and higher).

 The structure of this database is as follows